aplteam/MarkAPL/Docs/MarkAPL_for_Programmers.md

 How to
 ------

-First of all, you can bring the document you are reading right now into view by executing `MarkAPL.Reference 0`.
-Viewing the file "MarkAPL.html" has the same effect.

-You can view the cheat sheet by calling `MarkAPL.Help 0`.
-Viewing the file "MarkAPL_CheatSheet.html" has the same effect.

 One way to study how to make use of **_MarkAPL_** is to trace through the method `MarkAPL.Help`.
 This should clarify the principles.

 Another way is to look at the test cases named `Test_Examples_01` etc. in `#.TestCases` in the workspace MarkAPL.DWS.
 You can execute them with: